-We are providing this discussion to you the reader of our financial statements to explain the activities, plans and events which impacted our financial position during 2011 and 2010.
-This overview from management should provide the reader with information that is one of the three components of the entire financial statement.
-The other two components prepared by Baker Tilly Virchow Krause, LES' auditors, are the financial statements and notes to the financial statements.
+We are providing this discussion to you the reader of our financial statements to explain the activities, plans and events which impacted our financial position for the years ended December 31, 2012, 2011 and 2010.
+This overview from management should provide information that is one of the three components of the entire financial statement.
+The other two components are the financial statements and notes to the financial statements.
 Please read the entire document to understand the events and conditions impacting Lincoln Electric System (LES).